Colm Keating / DOC

 Managed a glimpse of the mountains before the weather came down and covered it all, we did the Hooker Valley Walk , it took 3 hrs total, lots of people on track even in the pouring rain!
 Surprised to find some toilets halfway round in the middle of nowhere, amazing!
 Great views of river from bridges.

-Reviewed about 1 year ago and experienced in May 2023
+Reviewed over 1 year ago and experienced in May 2023

 We were travelling in a self contained vehicle and did not need access to any services so this campground was perfect for us.